-Distributions to Shareholders - Distributions from net investment income, if any, are generally declared and paid quarterly.
-Distributions from net realized gains, if any, are generally declared and paid annually.
+Distributions to Shareholders - Distributions from net investment income and net realized gains, if any, are generally declared and paid annually.

 Indemnifications - Under the corporation's organizational documents, its officers and directors are indemnified against certain liabilities arising out of the performance of their duties to the fund.
 In addition, in the normal course of business, the fund enters into contracts that provide general indemnifications.
 The maximum exposure under these arrangements is unknown as this would involve future claims that may be made against a fund.
 The risk of material loss from such claims is considered by management to be remote.